Study on the filters of atmospheric contamination in ground based CMB observation: Summary and discussion

-Filtering operation is usually performed on the time ordered data series, so we can evaluate the filter's performance by comparing the effect of the signal and noise components in the TOD data before and after the filtering operation.
+Filtering operations are typically carried out on TOD series, allowing us to assess the performance of a filter by comparing the effects on the signal and noise components in the TOD data before and after filtering.